Engin-Boot/pong-stage-anudeepthika/Stage0/add-second-player-name.md

   Given the game is in progress
   And the player chose to play game in two player mode.

-  When player enters the changes the default name in text box
+  When player changes the default name in text box
+  Or leaves the default name unchanged
+  And press "Ok"

   Then update the name of the second player.